 The Power of Making Thinking Visible

-In this course, learn how the most effective teachers use thinking routines for maximum impact by employing the core practices of listening, questioning, and documentation.
+Learn how to effectively and purposefully use thinking routines for maximum impact by employing the core practices of listening, questioning, and documentation.
+In this course you will engage in the following learning experiences:

 - Teachers, teacher leaders, and school administrators and leaders